On the computation of Gr\"obner bases for matrix-weighted homogeneous systems: Matrix-F5 algorithm

 We will present different variants of the Matrix-F5 algorithm adapted to the structure of matrix-weighted systems.
 To separate the handling of the structure from the presentation of the algorithm, we start by presenting a general form of the Matrix-F5 algorithm allowing us to take advantage of different structures.

 {\textup{\texttt{Mac}}}

 For simplicity, we defer the presentation of the signature criteria at line~\ref{algoline:criteria}, and in particular of the F5 criterion, to Section~\ref{sec:optimizations}.

 The algorithm as presented is very close to the original Matrix-F5 algorithm, but with an additional degree of freedom in the order for processing the new elements.
 That difference is delegated to the subroutine \textsf{AlgoSteps} which will be instantiated to obtain different variants of the algorithm (for an example of instantiation, see Algorithm~\ref{algo:matrixF5-phomo} and the accompanying comments).
-For now, we only give a specification for this routine: it takes the same input as the main algorithm, and it returns a list of ``steps'' to process, each of which is a triple $(\mathbf{d},M,S)$ where: \begin{itemize} \item $\mathbf{d}$ is some ``degree'' for the step; \item $M$ is the set of all monomials of ``degree'' $\mathbf{d}$ in $A$; \item $S$ is a set of pairs $(m,i) \in \Mon(A) \times \{1,\dots,m\}$ such that $mf_{i}$ has ``degree'' $\mathbf{d}$. \end{itemize} The notion of ``degree'' can for example be the degree given by a $\NN$-graduation on $A$ (standard degree, weighted degree), a $\NN^{k}$-graduation (multidegree, matrix-weighted degree), or even a graduation on a subalgebra of $A$ containing all the polynomials in $F$ (sparse degree~\citep{Faugere-2014-sparse}, $G$-degree~\citep{Faugere-2012-group}).
+For now, we only give a specification for this routine: it takes the same input as the main algorithm, and it returns a list of ``steps'' to process, each of which is a triple $(\mathbf{d},M,S)$ where: \begin{itemize} \item $\mathbf{d}$ is some ``degree'' for the step; \item $M$ is the set of all monomials of ``degree'' $\mathbf{d}$ in $A$; \item $S$ is a set of pairs $(m,i) \in \Mon(A) \times \{1,\dots,m\}$ such that $mf_{i}$ has ``degree'' $\mathbf{d}$. \end{itemize} The notion of ``degree'' can for example be the degree given by a $\NN$-graduation on $A$ (standard degree, weighted degree), a $\NN^{k}$-graduation (multidegree, matrix-weighted degree), or even a graduation on a subalgebra of $A$ containing all the polynomials in $F$ (sparse degree~\citep{Faugere-2014-sparse}, $G$-degree~\citep{Faugere-2013-invariant}).
 We assume that the ``degrees'' are totally ordered by an order $<$, and that it is a well-order.
+This assumption holds for all the previous examples, except for the $G$-degree.
+For the $G$-degree, the authors made it into an ordering degree by first grading by total degree.

 The pairs $(m,i)$ are called \emph{signatures}~\citep{Faugere-2002-F5}, and with the notations above, we say that the signature $(m,i)$ has ``degree'' $\mathbf{d}$.
 Going in depth in the theory of signature Gröbner bases is out of the scope of this paper, so we only recall the basic requirements to prove that the algorithm and the criteria in Section~\ref{sec:optimizations} are correct.
 The interested reader will find more details in~\cite{Faugere-2002-F5, Roune-2012-PracticalGrobnerBasis, Arri-2010-F5CriterionRevised, Gao-2015-new-framework-for, Eder-2017-survey}.